 This Tech Zone article applies to the following Cisco Products integrating with Cisco Secure Endpoint (AMP) product and Malware Analytics(Threat Grid):

-Cisco AMP for Networks (Firepower Management Center and Sensors)
+Cisco Secure Endpoints for Networks (Firepower Management Center and Sensors)

 Cisco Secure Endpoint Private Cloud

 Cisco Secure Email Appliance and Cisco Email Security (ESA and CES)

 This document is not restricted to specific software and hardware versions.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.